-The outbreak of the Novel Coronavirus (COVID-19) has brought high volatility to global financial markets and uncertainty to the property market.
+The recent outbreak of the Novel Coronavirus (COVID-19) has brought high volatility to global financial markets and uncertainty to the property market.
 It is expected that property values will be very sensitive to development of the pandemic and changes in the financial markets.
 The extents of impact on different sectors of the market are different and the time for marketing and negotiating sale of a property will be longer than normal.
 There will be less certainty as to how long a valuation may sustain and property prices may fluctuate rapidly and materially over a short period of time.
-Our valuation of the property is valid only at the valuation date and any subsequent changes in market conditions as well as the resulting impacts on property values after the valuation date cannot be taken into account.
-If any party intends to make reference to our valuation when entering into any transaction, he must bear in mind the high market volatility during this period of time and that the property value may or may not have changed since the valuation date.
+Our valuations of the properties are valid only at the valuation date and any subsequent changes in market conditions as well as the resulting impacts on property values after the valuation date cannot be taken into account.
+If any party intends to make reference to our valuations when entering into any transaction, he must bear in mind the high market volatility during this period of time and that property values may or may not have changed since the valuation date.